/

 You must also factor in what you’ve invested in your existing staff and their other roles.

-In the best-case scenario, they will successfully manage both tasks, keeping your CRM system running.
+In the best-case scenario, they will successfully manage both tasks and keep your CRM system running.
 When the system outgrows its abilities, you can hire an administrator and have your staff get them up to speed.